 Dedicated to the classic Republican value of limited government, Martha felt increasingly left behind by the more extreme aspects of the Party platforms over the years.
 She developed a growing determination to work to return the Party to its core principle of limited but effective government in all respects.
 She decried the once Party-loyalists who left to become Independents or Democrats and urged them to reengage with their Party and fight from within.
 After the conclusion of the 2016 Presidential primary, she began to develop the ideas that would become WomenRUN.
-She firmly believes that the inclusion of more women in the political process will lead to greater collaboration, the return of bipartisanship and more effective government.
-Martha is civic leader, active philanthropist and investor and has four children ages 8 to 19 years.
+She firmly believes that the inclusion of more women in the political process will lead to greater collaboration, increased bipartisanship and more effective government.
+Martha is civic leader, active philanthropist and investor and has four children.

 Jennifer began her political career in high school as a page in the US House of Representatives.
 She attended Georgetown University’s School of Foreign Service, where she worked on the PBS program ‘Foreign Interests’ and studied international policy.
 After spending a year teaching high school in sub-Saharan Africa, she joined Bain & Company where she worked on trade policy for the Mexican government.
 In 1991, she joined former Bain colleagues in Eastern Europe working with the Polish, Czech, and Russian governments’ transitions from communist toward capitalist economies.

 Jennifer was invited to join Mitt Romney’s small staff as he began his campaign for the US Senate against Ted Kennedy in 1993.
 She worked full time for Mitt as a grassroots organizer in the state and in assisting his debate preparation in that closely-run, high-profile election.
 After graduating from Harvard Business School, she returned to the private sector as an early-stage technology and healthcare investor.
 She spent 17 years with Draper Fisher Jurveston before co-founding her own venture capital firm, Owl Capital.
 She continued to support strong Republican candidates, working on Mitt Romney’s two presidential bids and serving on Meg Whitman’s Economic Policy Committee during her run for CA Governor.
 She is currently a member of the Council on Foreign Relations.